smwesten-usgs/swb2/README.md

-SWB - A Modified Thornthwaite-Mather Soil-Water-Balance Code for Estimating Groundwater Recharge
+SWB2 - [EXPERIMENTAL] A Modified Thornthwaite-Mather Soil-Water-Balance Code for Estimating Groundwater Recharge
 ------------------------------------------------------------------------------------------------

-*NOTICE*: This is the public GitHub repository for the USGS Soil-Water-Balance model.
+*NOTICE*: This is the public GitHub repository for an EXPERIMENTAL version of the USGS Soil-Water-Balance model.
-Code found here is under development and may not be suitable for important project work.
+Code found here is under development and IS NOT be suitable for project work.
 The official version of the code may be found at:
 <http://wi.water.usgs.gov/Soil_Water_Balance/>.

 The Soil-Water-Balance (SWB) computer code has been developed to calculate spatial and temporal